Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

-\begin{cor} In the case $k=2$ the line of regression in the direction $w$ contains the center of masses $C$ and intersects the ellipse of concentration at two points at which the tangents to the ellipse of concentration are parallel to the line $w$.
-Equivalently, the line of regression is parallel to the tangent line of the ellipse of concentration at the point of its intersection with the iine parallel to $w$ passing through the centroid $C$. \end{cor}
+\begin{cor} In the case $k=2$ the line of regression in the direction $w$ contains the center of masses $C$ and intersects the data ellipse at two points at which the tangents to the data ellipse are parallel to the line $w$.
+Equivalently, the line of regression is parallel to the tangent line of the data ellipse at the point of its intersection with the line parallel to $w$ passing through the centroid $C$. \end{cor}

 \begin{exm} Let us consider the two-dimensional case of the last Corollary in more detail.
 Such a situation is typical in statistics in simple linear models.
 Assume that each observation from an experiment is a pair of numbers, and that the goal is to predict one of the numbers from the other.
 Then the method of least squares can be used for constructing a predictor of one of the variables from the other one, by using of a sample of observed pairs (see e.g. \cite{DeSch}).